How To Pack Your Collections For A Move

 One of the things about moving day worries you.
 How To Pack Your Collections For A Move – Movinon Movers You don’t want them to go on the truck, but the car will be full of things the moving company won’t allow on the truck.
 Even if you have to make two trips, your collections are worth the care you take.
 Here are a few tips on how to pack your collections so they make the move without harm.

 Before You Pack

-Whether your collections consist of stamps, rare first editions, paintings, sculpture, model trains, planes, and cars, rare coins, gold coins, or porcelain dolls, you should first consider climate.
+Whether your collections consist of stamps, rare first editions, paintings, sculpture, model trains, planes, and cars, rare coins, gold coins, or porcelain dolls, you should first consider the climate.
 Will your collections survive the heat inside the moving truck?
-Your home is temperature controlled.
+Your home is temperature-controlled.
 The truck won’t be.

 The next thing to do is inventory your collections.
 You’ve already done this if items such as precious stones, paintings, coins, and stamps are insurable.
 If not, then you’ll need to know the scope of your collections.
 Then you’ll know what you’ll need to pack them.

 Go through your collection and clean the pieces.
 If there are items you no longer care for, then sell them or donate them.
 Take pictures of the whole collection from every angle possible.
 This will alert you to damage following the move, stolen pieces, or something for which you’ll make insurance claims.